-All investment activities shall be governed by the Municipal Act as amended.
-Investments, unless limited further by Council, will be those deemed eligible under Ontario Regulation 438/97 or as authorized by subsequent provincial regulations, including O.Reg 399/02 and O.Reg 655/05.
+All investment activities shall be governed by the Municipal Act, 2001.
+Investments, unless limited further by Council, will be those deemed eligible under Ontario Regulation 438/97.

 b) Preservation of Capital

 Safety of principal is an important objective of the investment program.
 Investments shall be undertaken in a manner that seeks to minimize the risk to capital in the overall portfolio.
 Staff shall endeavor to mitigate credit and interest rate risk as follows: